fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_interactive.md

 ## Overview
 :::module
-  This module allows you to write commands in `sign` block.

-  And then click to execute commands.
+  This module allows `writing` commands on `sign blocks`, which can then be executed by `clicking` the sign.

 :::